Rjoande/TantaresIVAExpansion/README.md

 ## Known Issues

-In FreeIVA mode, Kerbals may clip through some hatches when standing up.
-This is likely a FreeIVA issue with collider setups.
-Also hatches may not work properly.
+- ~In FreeIVA mode, Kerbals may clip through some walls when floating.~ [Fixed thanks to **Etma**].
+- Some hatches may not work properly.

 ## License